-- Gearbox Gold Gun Pack - A package of unique Gearbox Golden Guns to help you start your journey on Pandora.
+- Gearbox Gold Gun Pack - A package of unique Gearbox Golden Guns to help start the journey on Pandora.

 - Golden Key - Unlock a rare item in the mysterious Sanctuary Loot Chest.

-- Vault Hunter’s Relic - Play solo or team up with friends and boost your gear-hunting fortune with the Vault Hunter’s Relic.
+- Vault Hunter’s Relic - Play solo or team up with friends and boost the party's gear-hunting fortune with the Vault Hunter’s Relic.